direktek/developer-recruitment/README.md

 Exercise 6
 --
-Add a search interface.
+Write the SQL statements to create tables for Invoice and Invoice Item.

-Exercise 7
+Exercise 7 (Bonus)
 --
-Write the SQL statements to create tables for Invoice and Invoice Item.
+Add a search interface.